magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 - now im ssecond guessing how i go about selecting varibales for my model because im not familiar with how my choices sould have a downfall

-e.g. from article is that --> 5.
-Stepwise selection yields confi dence limits that are far too narrow.
+e.g. from article below --> 5, 7, 8, 9

+I'm definitly in that group that does not have alot of experience... -_-

 weaknesses: